IU14/frameworks_and_languages_module/client/README.md

 To run the client tests, first stop the client running using the command "ctrl + c".
 Return to the main directory using the command " cd .. " if needed, and then run the command "run test_client" in the terminal to run the client tests.

+### Layout

+Uses Skeleton layout framework to format the page